Bhavesh2302/Dot-and-key-project-unit-4/README.md

 ## Lessons Learned

 - Use of GitHub to collaborate.
-- Insight into how Pages are actually built by ReactJs.
+- Insight into how Pages are actually built by React Js.
 - Learned Routing.
-- Building a website using HTML, CSS, Javascript(Local Storage), Bootstrap, React Js.
+- Building a website using HTML, CSS, Javascript(Local Storage), Bootstrap, React Js, Redux, React-redux, Redux-thunk, Swiper, Chakra Ui, Slick-slider.
 - How to read and understand colleague's code efficiently.